Lufeng-qy/Lufeng-qy.github.io/_pages/cv.md

 Education
 ======
-* B.S. in Chemistry, Wuhan University, 2017-2021
+* B.S. in Chemistry, Wuhan University, 2017-2021 (GPA: 3.78)
-* Visiting student in Columbia College, Columbia Univeristy in the city of New York, 2020
+* Visiting student in Columbia College, Columbia University in the city of New York, 2020
 * Minor in Computer Science, Huazhong University of Science and Technology, 2019-2020

 Research experience